 The phrase “super-apostles” is mentioned in Paul’s second letter to the Corinthian Church: “I do not think I am in the least inferior to those “super-apostles” (2 Corinthians 11:5-NIV).
-“Super-apostles” is not a reference to the Twelve disciples but to the false apostles (The judaizers) who had been troubling the early churches and Paul.
-The apostle Paul always spoke of the Twelve disciples with great respect (1 Corinthians 15:8–10; Galatians 2:8–10).
+“Super-apostles” is not a reference to the Twelve disciples but to the false apostles (the judaizers) who had been troubling the early churches and Paul.
+The apostle Paul always spoke of the twelve disciples with great respect (1 Corinthians 15:8–10; Galatians 2:8–10).

-Paul used the expression “super-apostles” to show his condemnation and irony rather than seriousness.
+But in 2 Corinthians 11:5, Paul used the expression “super-apostles” to show his condemnation and irony rather than seriousness.
 In this passage, he described the activities of the “super-apostles” as like those of the serpent that had deceived Eve by its craftiness and their work that corrupted believers away from the simplicity of Christ.
 For they preached another Jesus and a different gospel (2 Corinthians 11: 3,4).

 In the first nine chapters of 2 Corinthians, Paul addressed the collective majority, and there is only passing reference to the “super-apostles” and any who may have been influenced by them (2 Corinthians 2:17; 3:1; 5:12).
 But in chapter 10, he clearly warned the Corinthians against the false apostles among them.